 Byron J. Haney.
 Mr. Haney has been a member of our Board of Directors since December 2007.
-From 1994 until 2009, Mr. Haney worked for Resurgence Asset Management LLC, during which time he most recently served as managing director and chief investment officer.
+Mr. Haney is currently a principal of Duggan Asset Management, L.L.C. where he serves as Director of Research.
+From 1994 until 2009, Mr. Haney worked for Resurgence Asset Management LLC, during which time he most recently served as Managing Director and Chief Investment Officer.
 Mr. Haney previously served on the Board of Directors of Sterling Chemicals, Inc., and Furniture.com.
-Mr. Haney has more than 20 years of business experience, including having served as chief financial officer of a private retail store chain and as an auditor with Touche Ross & Co., a predecessor of Deloitte & Touche LLP.
+Mr. Haney has more than 25 years of business experience, including having served as Chief Financial Officer of a private retail store chain and as an auditor with Touche Ross & Co., a predecessor of Deloitte & Touche LLP.
 Mr. Haney earned his B.S. in Business Administration from the University of California at Berkeley and his M.B.A. from the Wharton School of the University of Pennsylvania.